CMSC128-C3L/ICS-Online-Library-System-Project/README.md

 It is required to have an IDE, Visual Studio Code is highly recommended.
 It is also a need to install Git, in order use the Git repository.

-Install Node.js [here](https://nodejs.org/en/ and download the latest) version of node and install it on your machine.
+Install Node.js [here](https://nodejs.org/en/) and download the latest version of node and install it on your machine.
 Install MongoDB [here](https://www.mongodb.com/try/download/community) and install it on your machine.
 React JS is already part of the directory.